work-examples/key-value-web-server/README.md

 # Key-Value Web Server [![Code license](https://img.shields.io/github/license/work-examples/key-value-web-server)](LICENSE)

-An HTTP web server with a REST API for persistent key-value storage.
+**Example project:** An HTTP web server with a REST API for persistent key-value storage.
 Collects read-write statistics for the entire storage and for each key.

 **Language**: `C++17`